Skip to main content

 In Ayurvedic practice, Neem has been used as fresh leaf juice (swarasa), dried leaf powder (churna), water decoction (kashaya), Neem oil for topical application, and as twig chewing sticks (datun) for dental care.
 Each preparation served specific purposes in the traditional system of medicine.

-- Chattopadhyay, R.R., Jadavpur University, Kolkata - Indian Journal of Experimental Biology, 1999
+- Chattopadhyay, R.R., Jadavpur University, Kolkata - Journal of Ethnopharmacology, 1999 (PMID: 10617074)

 1